rzubek/mies/README.md

 ### Running Mies

 This section needs fleshing out, but basically:
   1. Download and build this project.
-For example, I use Visual Studio 2019, and the project requires .NET Core 3.1
+For example, I use Visual Studio 2019, and the project requires .NET Core 3.1 as part of the installation.
   2. Once Mies.exe is built, run it against the included SampleSite sample site directory:

 ```